ngageoint/hootenanny/test-files/cases/differential/unifying/poi-polygon/poi-polygon-4052-2/README.txt

 This is a Differential POI/Polygon test to make sure that intra-dataset POI/Polygon matches aren't removed from the diff output.
-This test treats reviews as matches, so some of the POI/Polygon reviews will prevent secondary data from passing to the diff output.
+This test does not treat reviews as matches, so none of the POI/Polygon reviews will prevent secondary data from passing to the diff output.